Trusted WordPress tutorials, when you need them most.

 The search toggle effect is a web design technique to improve the search experience on a WordPress website.

-Instead of displaying a search form, you’ll be displaying a search icon.
+Instead of displaying a search form, you’ll show a search icon.
 When a user clicks on it, the search form appears with a slideout animation.

 Search toggle example